 There is an old adage that a picture “tells a thousand words”, this is what I try and do with my photography – there is alot more to creating these stories than just pushing a button and hoping for the best.
 I have always been a “people watcher” (not in a creepy way) and I am constantly looking for stories to tell.

 I hate being photographed – it feels unnatural and awkward to me and I kind of assumed that most people felt that way, so I have applied that to the way I shoot.
 My approach to wedding photography is to be minimally invasive, capturing most of the photographs in a candid way and then making the set shots as quick and easy as possible.
 After all – it is your wedding day, not a wedding themed photographic shoot.

 How many images will I receive from the day?

-The amount of images varies according to the number of guests, length of coverage and many other factors.
-In saying this we usually deliver between 50-100 images per hour.
-Please rest assured that we deliver all photos which meet Simon’s artistic standard and only get rid of the blinking and blurry photos.
+This is a really hard question to answer because of the many variables, the number of images varies according to the number of guests, length of coverage and many other factors.
+In saying this I usually deliver between 50-100 images per hour.
+Please rest assured that I will deliver the photos that work, images where people are blinking or pulling odd facial expressions go in the bin.
 There will definitely be some bloopers for your viewing pleasure!

 Clients see all the shots from the day except those that have issues with focus, are unflattering or those used to enhance other images – ie where one element is taken from one image to add to another image.

-It is important to tell you that you do NOT have to choose a package upon booking, normally couples are in the very early stages of planning so making a choice at this stage just adds stress.
+At the time of booking you do NOT have to choose a package, normally couples are in the very early stages of planning so making a choice at this stage just adds stress.
 My suggestion to couples is make plans for the day and avoid tight schedules – place your emphasis on a stress free, enjoyable, easy going wedding rather than a tightly run and stressful one.

 YES!
 En Vogue is all for love – if you love someone and you want to marry them then I will be honoured to photograph it for you.